 "When it does go away, the only question will be, 'How much damage did they do?'"
 James added.

-Not only does the emergency motion ask the court to dismiss the case quickly, but asks that Sue Burke of KC Air Filter and STRETCH of Grinders fund a $20 million bond to cover the cost of delays.
+the emergency motion ask the court to dismiss the case quickly, but asks that Sue Burke of KC Air Filter and STRETCH of Grinders fund a $20 million bond to cover the cost of delays.
 Costs, James said, range from last-minute delays in construction to millions that would be lost if the city isn't eligible for a federal grant.
 The grant's application deadline comes up in June and Kansas City won't be eligible if there are pending legal issues.

 James still hopes construction on the streetcar will begin this summer.